-It was a 12-hour day of sightseeing that wasn’t entirely planned out, and it was perfect.
-We met great people, and had great times, and enjoyed every ride along the way.
-That happens when I give up the wheel and let God do the driving.
+It was a 12-hour day of sightseeing that wasn’t entirely planned out, yet it was perfect.
+We met great people, had great times, saw great stuff, and enjoyed every ride along the way.
+That happens when I let God/the Universe lead the way.

 Reminder: This is an independent blog.
 We get nothing in return for favorable reviews, praises sung, etc.